 - Top Things to Do in Barnard Castle

-- Explore Barnard Castle Walks
+- Explore Charles Dickens Barnard Castle

 - Barnard Castle Accommodation

-Where is Barnard Castle
+Where is Barnard Castle?

 Barnard Castle is in the Durham Dales, in the North East of England on the edges of the North Pennines Area of Outstanding Natural Beauty.
 Known locally as ‘Barney”, the town is a few miles from the cross Pennine A66 and is known as the gateway to Teesdale.